Articles

 Setting Up a Proxy for AI Agent Traffic

-A technical tutorial on routing Claude Code, Codex CLI, and other AI coding agents through a local proxy so teams can inspect model traffic, enforce policy, and build an audit trail.
+How to route Claude Code, Codex CLI, and other AI coding agents through a local proxy so you can inspect model traffic and enforce policy.

-AI coding agents do not work by "thinking inside your repo."
-Claude Code, Codex CLI, Cursor, Windsurf, and similar tools run local processes that assemble context, call a remote model API, receive tool-call instructions, execute local actions, and send the results back to the model.
+AI coding agents do not think inside your repo.
+They run a local process, collect context, call a remote model API, receive tool-call instructions, do local work, and send results back to the model.

-That means there is a network boundary worth inspecting: the connection between the local agent runtime and the model provider.
-A proxy at that boundary can answer questions that local permission files cannot:
+That gives you a useful boundary to inspect: the connection between the local agent runtime and the model provider.
+A proxy at that point can answer questions local permission files cannot:

-A proxy is not a complete governance system by itself.
-It will not magically know why a developer approved a command, whether a file write was correct, or whether an npm install script did something unsafe.
-But it gives you the traffic evidence that every serious audit story needs.
+A proxy is not the whole governance story.
+It will not know why a developer approved a command, whether a file write was correct, or whether an npm install script did something unsafe.
+It does give you the network evidence you need before an audit story can be taken seriously.

 The Basic Shape